 It turns out that when there’s no snow on the ground, the experience is more than disappointing.

 Those famous photos you’ve seen of the snow monkeys that depict a gorgeous snowscape in the wilds of Japan?
 Well, when we were there, it looked more like a barren pile of rocks surrounding an ugly pool of water.

 A pool of water that the monkeys were clearly avoiding going anywhere near.

-Whenever a monkey tried to climb the mountain to leave?
+Whenever a monkey tried to leave?
 He ran after it and chased it back down.

-When another monkey showed signs of wanting to leave?
+When a different monkey showed signs of wanting to leave?
 He threw more and more food at it.

 Dave and I turned to each other and winced.

-I couldn’t believe my travel dream had ended up so tragic.
+I couldn’t believe my travel dream had ended up so unethical and tragic.

 I couldn’t believe that something that’s touted as an organic experience with wild animals had been anything but.
 The monkeys seemed unhappy, agitated, and stressed.
-The onsen had been left untouched.
-I hated that the macaques had been forced to spend time around paying customers, and I felt guilty for spending time there.
+I hated that the macaques had been forced to spend time around paying customers, and I felt guilty for being the reason for their distress.